 On the Japanese side, national carriers JAL and ANA both have flights between Hong Kong and Tokyo, while Jetstar Japan’s only direct flight to Hong Kong is from Tokyo.

-If you happen to live in Osaka, LCC competitors Peach and Vanilla are your best bet, as they both have direct flights from KIX to to Hong Kong at very reasonable prices, but they tend to fly on the backside of the clock, as pilots like to say.
+If you happen to live in Osaka, LCC Peach is your best bet, as they have direct flights from KIX to to Hong Kong at very reasonable prices—but they tend to fly on the backside of the clock, as pilots like to say.

 How long to stay in Hong Kong